MLeidel/GptGUI/README.md

 There is a context (Right-Click) menu for convenience.
-The height of the query text area (top frame) can be lengthened or shortened by in this menu.
+The height of the query text area (top frame) can be lengthened or shortened with this menu.

 ----